 Fortunately, you can dramatically reduce human errors with the advent of technology such as VPS (a virtual private server), software, coding, and programming.

-Quant is an abbreviation for quantitative or quantified – pick your definition.
+Quant is an abbreviation for quantitative or quantified – pick your definition – and sometimes referred to as algo trading.
 Quant trading, also called algo or algorithmic trading, involves making 100% testable strategies run alone on a trading platform without human interference.
 The strategy can, for example, run on your VPS where you start the systems and portfolios before trading hours and stop them after trading hours.

 Quant trading lets you focus on developing strategies and portfolios while all the trading and execution run automatically on their own.
 This way, you reduce the possibilities of human errors drastically.
 Furthermore, it gives you time to pursue other things, perhaps even having a separate source of income.

 An algorithm has predefined rules for buy and sell signals and scans the market at preset intervals, often with some seconds “rest” between each scan, so your computer or VPS doesn’t get overloaded, depending on how many strategies you are running.

 You can develop strategies by testing various hypotheses, or you can let your computer look for potential inefficiencies while you are sleeping.
 The latter is more and more common, but it involves rigorous out-of-sample testing.

 As a quant trader, you can never rest on your laurels.
 Trading requires constant work to make sure you have a plan B (and replace strategies when they stop working).